Linda Darnell: Professional setbacks

 In early 1942, Darnell filmed The Loves of Edgar Allan Poe, another film that would not do much to advance her career.
-Meanwhile, she realized that Darryl F. Zanuck had lost interest in her, and she was overlooked for most film roles that suited her.
+Meanwhile, she realized that Darryl F. Zanuck had lost interest in her, and she was overlooked for most film roles that she felt suited for.
 Instead, she was cast in roles that she loathed, including the musical Orchestra Wives (1942).
-Zanuck insisted that she take the role, but she was replaced by Ann Rutherford after 12 days of shooting.
-The press reported that "Linda Darnell and Twentieth Century-Fox aren't on the best of terms at the moment."
-As a punishment, she was loaned out to another studio for a supporting role in a B movie called City Without Men (1943).
-According to co-star Rosemary DeCamp, Darnell nevertheless was "very polite", and she was satisfied to work at a studio which did not treat her as a child.
+Zanuck insisted that she take the role, but she was replaced by Ann Rutherford after 12 days of shooting, with the press reporting that "Linda Darnell and Twentieth Century-Fox aren't on the best of terms at the moment."
+As a punishment, she was lent out to another studio for a supporting role in a B movie called City Without Men (1943).
+According to co-star Rosemary DeCamp, Darnell nevertheless was "very polite", and she was satisfied to work at a studio which did not treat the 18-year-old as a child.
 In April 1943, she was put on suspension, which meant being replaced in the Technicolor musical film The Gang's All Here (1943).
 By this time, Darnell had eloped, which caused Zanuck to be even more furious.

 In 1943, she was cast, uncredited, as the Virgin Mary in The Song of Bernadette.
 By late 1943, Darnell was fed up with critics only praising her beauty rather than her acting abilities.
-Judging her performance in Sweet and Low-Down (1944), in which she co-starred with Lynn Bari, one critic of the Los Angeles Examiner wrote, "Lynn comes off the best because she has more of a chance to shine.
+Judging her performance in Sweet and Low-Down (1944), in which she co-starred with Lynn Bari, one critic from the Los Angeles Examiner wrote, "Lynn comes off the best because she has more of a chance to shine.
 Linda just doesn't have enough to do—but looks beautiful doing it."
 Darnell was reduced to second leads and was overlooked for big-budget productions.
 Matters changed when she was named one of the four most beautiful women in Hollywood along with Hedy Lamarr, Ingrid Bergman, and Gene Tierney in a 1944 edition of Look.
-Afterwards, the studio allowed her to be loaned out for the lead in Summer Storm.
+Afterwards, the studio allowed her to be lent out for the lead in Summer Storm.
 Portraying a "seductive peasant girl who takes three men to their ruin before she herself is murdered," it was a type of role she had never before played.
 In a later interview, Darnell commented: